 A lot of people are leaving the Chicago area.
 So, hiring long distance movers in Chicago attracts higher costs.
 That means the prices are on the higher side.

 Likewise, the outbound demand influences your cost of moving.
 If there is higher outbound demand, the moving price will be lower.
 The outbound demand in Seattle is reasonable.

 3. Off or peak season moving costs:

-If you want to prevent higher moving costs, you will have to move offseason.
+If you want to prevent higher moving costs, you will have to move off-season.
 A lot of people move when children are not in school.
-So, high-demand seasons are all around the year, include summer, weekends, school breaks, and holidays.
+So, high-demand seasons are all around the year, including summer, weekends, school breaks, and holidays.